These notes are designed to fill a vacuum between the prospectus and termly calendar, and to answer some questions that parents have.

 In addition to this, parents are also sent Mark Reading slips during the term (at approximately four week intervals) which indicate attainment and effort grades, together with a brief comment from the tutor or form teacher.
 Internal school examinations are held at various times during the school year, providing pupils with essential experience in how to master exam technique.
 There are also biannual parent/teachers meetings relevant to each boy in the school.

 All boys in Year 6 and above will have their own individual tutor.
-The tutor meets the boys on a regular weekly basis and discusses pastoral concerns as well as academic progress.
+The tutor meets the boys on a daily basis and discusses pastoral concerns as well as academic progress.
 The boy keeps the same tutor throughout his remaining time here.
 Parents are welcome, therefore, to liaise with the tutor, who will have a good knowledge and understanding of their son and his progress.

 3 sets of Houseparents look after the boarders in year 8, 7, and 3-6 respectively, together with Assistant Houseparents.
 The role of Houseparents however, is not intended to dilute the role of the Tutor, or Form Teacher, who will still be regarded as your first point of contact.

 Extra support on a 'one to one' tuition basis can be arranged in English, Maths, and English as Foreign Language by consultation with tutors/form teachers.
-Charges for extra tuition are invoiced directly to parents by the individual tutor.
+Charges for extra tuition are invoiced directly to parents by the School.
 It is usually possible to arrange tuition in other modern foreign languages if required.

 All boys who want to are able to take music lessons, and those who are musically inclined are able to learn more than one instrument.
-At present, there are some 125 lessons given each week on a variety of instruments ranging from every orchestral instrument to drums and guitars.
+At present, there are some 180 lessons given each week on a variety of instruments ranging from every orchestral instrument to drums and guitars.
 These lessons are given either by a full time member of the music department or one of the expert peripatetic staff who visit the school.
 Lessons take place throughout the school day, last for half an hour, and are given on a rotational basis during the timetable.
 Whenever possible no boy in his final year, however, should miss an academic lesson for his music.
-Pupils are encouraged to take external examinations and we regularly achieve success in public school scholarships and awards.
+Pupils are encouraged to take external examinations and we regularly achieve success in senior school scholarships and awards.
 Dayboys usually practise at home, whilst boarders are given the opportunity to practise at set times throughout the week.